GenomicsAotearoa/hts_workshop_mpi/level3/06-assembly-choices.md

 ##### Specifying the memory cap

-`SPAdes` is notoriously memory-hungry when performing assembly, and therefore imposes an internal memory limitation on itslf to prevent itself from requesting more RMA thatn the computer can provide.
-This is a great feature, as it is better for `SPAdes` to end itself (crash) rather than cause the host computer to run out of memory and begin using its [swap space](https://opensource.com/article/18/9/swap-space-linux-systems).
+`SPAdes` is notoriously memory-hungry when performing assembly, and therefore imposes an internal memory limitation on itself to prevent itself from requesting more RAM than the computer can provide.
+This is a great feature, as it is better for `SPAdes` to end itself (crash) than to cause the host computer to run out of memory and begin using its [swap space](https://opensource.com/article/18/9/swap-space-linux-systems).
 By default `SPAdes` will request up to 250 GB of RAM before terminating.
 This can be increased with the `--memory` parameter.

 The interaction between `SPAdes` and `slurm` memory management is important to remember.
 If you detect that an assembly is crashing due to a lack of memory, you will need to increase the memory allocation both in your `slurm` file AND in `SPAdes` itself.
 For example, if a particular job needs 500 GB of RAM to complete we can encounter the following scenarios: